n-samaniego/Current-Flow-of-Thoughts/_posts/2024-12-28-My-Website:-A-Deep-Dive.md

 Now we're here!
 I love the way my site looks, and I love the features I've implemented.
 It'll change, I'll make it better and probably break it a few times, but it feels... good.
 It feels so nice to just write and have somewhere to post and have it all just *work*.

-signing off for now! -Niles
+Signing off for now! -Niles